The liver stands as one of the largest organs in the body, weighing 3.3 pounds. It performs many roles, including:

 Apart from alcohol consumption and HCV, other risk factors contribute to alcoholic hepatitis.
 These examples include:

-To treat the liver disease, doctors will prescribe antiviral therapy.
+To treat chronic liver disease, doctors will prescribe antiviral therapy.
 Hepatitis C treatment comprises 8 to 12 weeks of oral medication (pills).
 The treatment program is effective, curing more than 90% of cases with minimal side effects.

 If individuals decide to drink during treatment, the alcohol may interact with medication and worsen side effects.
 It is also important to remember that alcohol consumption can accelerate disease progression of hepatitis C and result in permanent liver scarring.